PhilFM/Robust-M-Estimation/examples/plane_fitting/README.md

 Example code:

 - [plane_fit_solver.py](plane_fit_solver.py) Example code using plane fitting and the `gnc_smoothie` package.
-- [plane_fit_welsch.py](plane_fit_welsch.py] Python API for GNC Sup-GN plane fitting with linear regression, to be used by external programs.
+- [plane_fit_welsch.py](plane_fit_welsch.py] Class for GNC Sup-GN plane fitting with linear regression, to be used by external programs.
 - [plane_fit_orthog_welsch.py](plane_fit_orthog_welsch.py] Python API for GNC IRLS plane fitting with orthogonal regression, to be used by external programs.

 Runnable code samples: